 Why do you have so much to do?
 I know it’s life, and everyone’s busy.
 True.
 But could you perhaps have too much to do because you always tend to over commit?
 Maybe you say yes to anything and everything?

 Truth is, if there aren’t enough hours in the day, and the days aren’t about to get any longer, you just have to come to term with the idea that you have to do less.
 And it’s not easy at all.
-Believe me, in the last year, I’ve done my very best to strip life down and to eliminate what didn’t need to be in our schedules.
+Believe me, in the last year, I’ve done my very best to strip life down and to eliminate what didn’t need to be on our schedules.
 In reality, a lot of it stays – it has to.
 You still want the children to be fed, washed and sent to school (among other things!), the house to not turn into a complete pigsty, and your life to just continue to function.
-Well, consider that your bare minimum then.
+Whatever your ‘bare minimum’ looks like for you, ask yourself:

 - Do I really need to be doing this now/today/this week?